-Most DIY stores now sell loft insulation rolls for as little as £1 which you can install yourself.
-Making your home more energy efficient can be a big selling point - and if you don't end up selling then you benefit from cheaper heating bills!
+Most DIY stores now sell loft insulation rolls which you can install yourself.
+Making your home more energy efficient can be a big selling point, and if you don't end up selling then you could benefit from cheaper heating bills.

-There may also be grants available for insulation work to help make your home more energy efficient, to see if you are eligible you can visit the Energy Saving Trust website.
+There may also be grants available for insulation work to help make your home more energy efficient.
+To see if you are eligible, visit the Energy Saving Trust website.

-Making your home secure is a must when it comes to selling your property.
-Installing extra security measures from a chain on the front door to an automatic light sensor can add to the value of your home.
+Installing extra security measures, from a chain on the front door to an automatic light sensor, can add to the value of your home.

-So consider getting an electrician to install a couple of extra electrical sockets in more convenient locations, especially in the living room and bedrooms and remove this irritation.
+It could therefore be worth installing a couple of extra electrical sockets in convenient locations, especially in the living room and bedrooms.

-Although the tips listed are focused on what you can do to increase the value of your home on a budget, there is sometimes the temptation to keep spending in the hope that you will re-coup your money and more when you sell.
+The tips listed are focused on what you can do to increase the value of your home on a budget, but there may be the temptation to spend more in the hope that you will re-coup your money and more when you sell.

-If you are unsure what this might be for your area then you may want to contact your local estate agent or simply look online to see what prices homes in your area are being sold for.
+If you are unsure what this might be for your area, contact your local estate agent or simply look online to see what prices homes in your area are being sold for.

 It may also be a good idea to see what properties currently on offer in your area offer potential buyers and their asking price so you can match or better what's available.